opf/openproject-proto_plugin/README.md

 We are assuming that you understand how to develop Ruby on Rails applications and are familiar with controllers, views, asset management, hooks and engines.

+To get started with a development environment of the OpenProject core, we recommend you follow our development guides at https://www.openproject.org/help/

-The frontend can be written using plain-vanilla JavaScript, but if you choose to integrate directly with the OpenProject frontend then you will have to understand the AngularJS framework.
+The frontend can be written using plain-vanilla JavaScript, but if you choose to integrate directly with the OpenProject frontend then you will have to understand the Angular framework.

 ## Getting started